 How do you become an EMT?

 - Complete your basic educational requirements—a high school diploma or GED.

 - Gain CPR certification from the American Red Cross or the American Heart Association.

-- Find a state-approved EMT educational program.
+- Enroll in a state-approved EMT educational program.
 You’ll need to complete approximately 150 hours of training.

 What is a Paramedic?